mbaumer/us_hep_funding/docs/_states/VA.md

 <a name="VA-10"></a>
 [Back to top](#top)
 ## VA-10 -- Rep. Barbara Comstock (R)
+### Committees
+Barbara Comstock is the #12 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016